hiero-ledger/tsc/proposals/2025-06-23-tsc-voting-procedures.md

 ### Active Voting Members

 - All TSC members listed in README.md
-- Have not missed 3 consecutive TSC meetings
+- Have not missed the required number of consecutive TSC meetings defined in the [charter](https://github.com/hiero-ledger/hiero/blob/main/technical-charter.md?plain=1#L171)
 - Have GitHub account with appropriate repository access

 ### Eligibility Tracking